Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 SEO won't save a weak offer.
 If your competitors are faster, cheaper or just plain better, ranking #1 won't help much.
 You'll get the clicks and lose the jobs.

-It won’t fix slow follow up either.
-We’ve seen businesses rank beautifully, generate 40+ leads a month and convert almost none of them because nobody answered the phone or replied to the form within 24 hours.
+It won't fix slow follow up either.
+We've seen businesses rank beautifully, generate 40+ leads a month and convert almost none of them because nobody answered the phone or replied to the form within 24 hours.
 In trades and professional services especially, the business that responds first usually wins, regardless of who ranks highest.
+And if you're getting visits but the phone stays quiet, the problem usually isn't rankings at all: our guide to traffic but no enquiries walks through the diagnosis.

 And if your website is a mess, confusing layout, no clear call to action, takes 8 seconds to load, SEO will send people to a bad experience.
 They'll bounce.
 Google will notice.